paperless-ngx/paperless-ngx/docs/extending.rst

         pipenv install --dev

 7. Generate the static UI so you can perform a login to get session that is required for frontend development (this needs to be done one time only).
-From root folder:
+From src-ui directory:

     .. code:: shell-session

-        compile-frontend.sh
+        ./node_modules/.bin/ng build --prod

 8. Apply migrations and create a superuser for your dev instance: